 EntertainmentCelebrities Prince died of an opioid painkiller overdose, medical examiner says Prince died on April 21, 2016.
 Photo Credit: Getty Images By Reuters Updated June 2, 2016 3:41 PM Print Share fbShare Tweet Email Music superstar Prince, who was found dead in his home in a Minneapolis suburb in late April, died of an accidental, self-administered overdose of an opioid painkiller, the county medical examiner said in a death report on Thursday.
 The Midwest Medical Examiner's Office in Anoka County, Minnesota, had been investigating the 57-year-old singer's death since he was discovered in an elevator in his home and studio on April 21.
 "The decedent self-administered fentanyl," the medical examiner's report said, listing cause of death as "fentanyl toxicity" and noting it was accidental.
 The investigation of Prince's death had centered on painkillers after prescription opioid medication was found at the scene and after reports he had been struggling with an addiction and been scheduled to meet with a doctor who specializes in treating dependency.
 Fentanyl is a highly addictive opiate that is more powerful than morphine and is used to treat patients with severe pain, often after surgeries.
 Federal authorities, including the Drug Enforcement Administration, were involved in the investigation.
 It took weeks for officials to release the cause of death because they were waiting for the results of toxicity tests.
 Prince, whose full name was Prince Rogers Nelson, did not leave a will, and his multimillion-dollar estate including royalties from his more than 30 albums is being handled by a court.
 The songwriter's hits included "Purple Rain" and "When Doves Cry."
-By Reuters Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Reuters Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.